seahorse-ai-ryan/brush/README.md

 ## Building Brush
 First install rust 1.82+.
 You can run tests with `cargo test --all`.
 Brush uses the wonderful [rerun](https://rerun.io/) for additional visualizations while training, run `cargo install rerun-cli` if you want to use it.

+> **Note**: For a comprehensive guide on setting up your development environment, including all required dependencies and tools, see the [Development Environment Setup Guide](docs/development_environment.md).

 ### Windows/macOS/Linux
 Simply `cargo run` or `cargo run --release` from the workspace root.
 Brush can also be used as a CLI, run `cargo run --release -- --help` to use the CLI directly from source.
 See the notes about the CLI in the features section.